JustinScroggins/Quizzed.io/README.md

 # Quizzed.io
-Quizzed.io is an open-source quiz application that uses strength and weakness analysis to help identify and quickly improve knowledge in domain areas.
+Quizzed.io is an open-source testing application that uses strength and weakness analysis to help identify and quickly improve knowledge in domain areas.

 The application is built with: